matthewpalmer/slender/README.md

 ```

-##Single Page Apps
-Helpful additions if you are doing a single page app.

 Tests
 =====

-Need to decide on a proper testing method.
+Tests are done with Jasmine in a headless browser instance.
+Use `grunt jasmine` to run the tests.

 Resources
 =========